JensJoschi/variability_timing/methods.md

 5. We filtered all remainings studies for the areas Other topics, Physiology, Parasitology, Behavioral Sciences and Infectious diseases, thus leaving out various unrelated ares (e.g. Medicine, Engineering).
 Within these areas, we included all studies that name an invertebrate taxon, or name no vertebrates, no microbes, no human diseases, no aquatic environments and no plant-specific terms (8 terms) (418 studies).

 Altogether we found 2,748 studies.
 We screened the titles of these to filter out articles which were clearly not suited for meta-analysis (e.g. not based on terrestrial invertebrates), which reduced the dataset to 621 articles.
-We then assessed the full text of the articles, and excluded all articles that did not meet the inclusion criteria.
+We then assessed the full text of the articles, and excluded all articles that did not meet the eligibility criteria.
 74 articles remained.

-We did a forward citation search on these 74 articles on jul 16 2018 and found 866 articles (609 new references, 257 duplicates from earlier search).
-We filtered again by title.
-197 references were appropriate based on their title, and 3 articles measured at least 3 populations and day lengths (based on full text).
-Another forward citation search on these 3 articles on July 23th 2018 revealed 73 unique articles, including 36 novel references (not duplicates of earlier search), but none of these were relevant.
-In total, we found 77 articles.

-One article replicated data of an older article, and 4 conference abstracts were inaccessible, leaving 72 articles for further analysis.
+We did a forward citation search on these 74 articles between jul 16 2018 and Jul 23th 2018, and found three further articles.

-#### 3.2.3 Integration of search results
+#### 3.2.3 cleaning

-64 articles were found by both searches.
-Out of the 8 articles that were only found in the first search, 3 have been wrongly classified as positive, whereas the remaining five were useful references (2 were not discovered by the second search, 3 were wrongly classified as negative).
-The 8 unique articles of the second search were all useful (4 false negatives in first search, 4 missing).
-Altogether, there were 77 useful references.
-Upon closer inspection 1 article had only one population, leaving 76 references.

-### 3.3.
-Eligibility/cleaning

-We considered only studies with published data (raw data or figures) for further analysis.
-Within each study we only selected those populations that were tested at more than three day lengths, and which had more than 2 estimates on the sloped part of the population’s PRC, because otherwise the dose-response curve analysis would not allow for a meaningful slope estimate.
-Some PRCs were incomplete but nevertheless eligible for analysis, because the upper and lower limits of diapause could be interpolated from the remaining populations of a study (see below).

-14 articles were removed due to lack of relevant data (x missed raw data, y complete and accurate locations data, 2 false positives), and 26 articles had too few populations that met the eligibility criteria.
-From the remaining 36 studies (312 populations), 104 individual populations were removed, leaving 211 populations for analysis.
+The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
+Thus, 70 references remained in each search.
+After combining these two datasets, 76 unique articles (624 populations) remained.

+[alternative, counting 3 dl as ineligible:
+The 75 articles found by the first search included 8 studies, which did not have 4 photoperiods and 5 were false positives.
+62 remained.
+From the 77 articles of the second search, 5 had only 3 photoperiods, 7 were false positives.
+65 remained.
+After combining these two datasets, 69 unique articles  remained. ]

+### 3.3 inclusion criteria (1 oct 2018)

+Multiple articles did not contain raw data or figures, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
+In 12 cases the data could not be retrieved (todo), and the studies had to be removed from analysis (179 populations).
+The calculation of reliable slope estimates required in general at least four day length measurements, with two points on the sloped part of the reaction norm and two points defining upper and lower limits (though upper or lower limits could be imputed in 3 cases; see below).
+28 studies did not fulfil these requirements for three populations and were removed.
+36 studies and 211 populations remained.

 ### 3.4.
 Effect size calculation
-The raw data of x studies was presented as figure.
-In these cases we saved the figure as .png file and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi, 2017).
+One study (7 populations) reported the slope and midpoint from drc analyiss directly, and the remaining 35 studies presented the raw data as tables (3 studies) or figures (32 studies).
+In the latter case we saved the figure as .png file and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi, 2017).
 Where neccessary, the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 Y-values that were slightly above 100% or below 0% were set to 100% and 0% respectively.

 To estimate the midpoints and slopes we modelled diapause with binomial dose response curves in R. This analysis provides lower and upper bounds of photoperiodic induction (we constrained these to range from 0 to 100%), the slope, and the inflection point where 50 % of the individuals are induced (critical day length), so up to four parameters per slope were estimated.
 We expected that all populations of one species have the same lower and upper limit, which reduces the estimation to 2 parameters per slope, plus 2 global parameters per study.
 We also applied the alternative models with only one or no fixed global parameters, so the following models were applied on each study (sorted by plausibility):